Anna Valerious – Van Helsing

 Journal Entries: Read more at my Anna Valerious tag

-Shirt/Pants: The shirt I made using a pattern, just widening the sleeves.
+The shirt I made using a peasant blouse pattern, just widening the sleeves.
 I lightly dyed it in tea to give it an aged look.
 The designs for the shirt were created by Kent – I heat transferred them to the shirt.
 I bought a pair of riding breeches online.

-Jacket: For the jacket, I bought velvet and dyed it slightly darker.
-It is lined in black, with red piping along the edge.
+For the jacket, I bought velvet and dyed it slightly darker.
+It is lined in black fabric, with red piping along the edge.
 The most difficult part were the designs on the jacket.
-The braid I made out of 3 different braids, then I pinned that on in the shape of the designs and sewed it on.
-The thickness of the braids made it hard to get the shapes correct, so I just got as close as I could.
+The braid I made out of 3 different braids layered on top of each other, then I pinned that on in the shape of the designs and sewed it on.
+The thickness of the braids made it hard to get any sharp points in the design, so I just got as close as I could.

-Wig In 2005, I decided it was time to stop curling my own hair and get a wig.
+Originally, I just curled my own hair when I wore this but that was a PAIN.
+So in 2005, I decided it was time to stop doing that to myself and get a wig.
 I bought a curly wig off ebay, wore it once at MidsouthCon 2005, and never again.
 I hated how it looked.
 But when I decided to get this costume back together and shoot it on the white backdrop in 2016, I thought I’d see if I could revive it.
 It was a frizzy mess!
 I got the tangles out as best I could, rolled it up in soft curlers, dunked it in boiling water, and let it set overnight.
 He result was not perfect, but MILES better than what it started out as.
-Some progress pics below:
+Some progress pics are below.

 Anna Valerious In Progress anna_finished Anna Valerious (2004) Anna Valerious (2004)